paramraghavan/go/README.md

 # go
-go from  a java/python developer
+go through the lens of a java/python developer

 ## Go for Java developers
 - https://github.com/fstab/go-programming-for-java-developers